ErikDeSmedt/ark/docs/protocol/intro.md

 A client that owns a VTXO can perform a unilateral exit.
 This uniltateral exit is completely permissionless and can only be triggered by the client.
 At any point in time the client is in full control of their funds.
-To claim a VTXO a client pay on-chain fees and broadcast their VTXO.
+To claim a VTXO a client pays on-chain fees and broadcasts their VTXO.

 A client can also off-board by performing a cooperative exit which is co-signed by the ASP and has a much smaller on-chain footprint.
 Inside the Ark, they can make payments by swapping their VTXOs for